pumpkiiinnn/pumpkiiinnn/README.md

 **Beyond the Code:**

 When I'm not immersed in code, you can find me exploring the world through the lens of my camera 📷.
 Photography 🏞️ is my passion; it allows me to capture the beauty of everyday moments and share them with the world.
-I also enjoy [mention 1-2 other hobbies or interests].

 **Let's Connect!**